sidiesen/k8sprojshell/README.md

     * config.defaultSolution: `"MySolution"`
     * solutions:
         * contains a configuration object for every solution in the repo:
+            * build: Indicates whether an explicit build step is necessary. (e.g. a C# project will require an explicit build, while a set of python scripts might not.)
+            * dockerBuild: Indicates whether the component is a dockerized service and requires an explicit docker build.
+            * dockerfile: The name of the dockerfile used in the docker build step.
+This field is only mandatory if dockerBuild is set to true.
             * language: Currently supported languages:
                 * `csharp` - supported
                 * `go` - in progress